Affine Springer Fibers and Generalized Haiman Ideals: Acknowledgments

 \section{Acknowledgments}

 This work was partially supported by the NSF grants DMS-1760329 and DMS-2302305.
-The author would like to thank Erik Carlsson, Eugene Gorsky, Matt Hogancamp, Oscar Kivinen and Alexei Oblomkov for useful discussions.
+The author would like to thank Erik Carlsson, Eugene Gorsky, Matt Hogancamp, Oscar Kivinen, Yuze Luan, and Alexei Oblomkov for useful discussions.